 Most seasoned snorkelers, however, would recommend that you head out to the offshore islands and cays for the best snorkeling opportunities.
 Deep water reef systems and sunken ships are accessible when you sign up for a tour with a watersports operation, and some sail boat charters even include snorkeling stops in their itineraries.

-If you're looking forward to experiencing what's below the surface you might want to visit.
+If you're ready to experience what's below the surface you might want to visit.
 After swimming through two arches and into a hole, you'll find a healthy reef system filled with tropical fish, hawksbill turtles, various corals, and more.
 The reef goes about 25 feet deep and is known as perhaps the richest natural reef that is accessible from the shore.
 This snorkeling site is located within Baie Rouge, easily reached by taxi North-Northwest of central Simpson Bay.

 is another place you might enjoy.
 Located in the waters of this snorkel park are the hulls of more than six ship wrecks, a scuttled yellow submarine, and a 16th century canons.
 Within these waters lie hundreds upon hundreds of tropical fish, plus rays, eels, octopus, and turtles.

 A fourth location where you can go snorkeling is Cupecoy Bay.
 This area is actually three different beaches, so there is plenty to be seen.
 The limestone cliffs and caves on either end of the beach offer the best underwater sites.
-If you want to experience it for yourself, this site is found easily reached by taxi West-Northwest of central Simpson Bay.
+If you're interested, you'll find this site located easily reached by taxi West-Northwest of central Simpson Bay.

-Take a moment to look through the chart below to find out more about 5 of the best locations where you can experience snorkeling in this area.
+Check this table to find out more about 5 of the most popular locations to go snorkeling in this area.

 |Mullet Bay||2.1 mi.
 West of Central Simpson Bay|